rosseljost/rosseljost.github.io/README.md

 - `/docs/`: This is the directory GitHub Pages uses to build the webpage.
     The Pandoc setup builds to this directory.
-    The HTML files here are not manually created but it has to be committed to the repo.
+    The HTML files here are not manually created but have to be committed to the repo.
 - `/content/` contains the webpages sources files in Markdown format.
     These are first rendered using Jinja2 (still Markdown, but with the automatic content included; this is stored in a gitignore'd folder called `content-rendered`).
     The variables available to Jinja2 are a mix of user-defined values in the Pandoc YAML header and automatically gathered ones from the context of the Markdown file.